AllAlgorithms/algorithms/README.md

 [![Cash Me][19cah]](https://19cah.com)
 <!-- Badges -->

+### Pull Requests are opened

+If you have an implementation of any algorithm in any language that is not supported here, you can open a pull request.

 # What is an algorithm?

 Informally, an algorithm is any well-defined computational procedure that takes